fzago-cray/liblustre/README.md

 Changes from liblustreapi
 -------------------------

-Some function have disappeared and other have been renamed.
+Some functions have disappeared and other have been renamed.
 This section should help porting.

 -   LPU64 is gone.
 Use "%llu".
 Cast if necessary.
 -   LPX64 is gone.
 Use "%\#llx".
 Cast if necessary.